chiisquare/100-days-of-code/log.md

 **Today's Progress**: Completed and pushed my first true project onto GitHub.
 I am feeling over the moon right now.

 **Thoughts:** This took maybe 3-4 hours for me, maybe more as I was trying to make this as flawless as possible.
-It is not a complicated project as it is simply an HTML page that links to three separate pages, but I really found myself confused on how to commit messages on VSC initially since I forgot that I had already set that connection up as well as getting invested in the descriptions for each recipe.
+It is not a complicated project as it is simply an HTML page that links to three separate pages, but I really found myself getting confused on how to commit messages on VSC initially since I forgot that I had already set that connection up as well as getting invested in the descriptions for each recipe.
 I am still unsure how to write multiline Git commit messages.
 It also took me a strange amount of time getting my HTML link to display for users to return to the home page without having to hit the back button as well as learn a little markdown, but I am really happy and proud of my result, even after looking at other people's work.
-I worked hard on tihs project, learned a lot, and perhaps most of all, had fun.
+I worked hard on this project, learned a lot, and perhaps most of all, had fun.
 All in all, this was a momentous way to complete my halfway point for this coding challenge!

 **Link to work:** https://github.com/chiisquare/odin-recipes